Frequently asked question (FAQ)

 Who

-Who do I contact to join DoubleZero testnet-beta?
+Who do I contact to join DoubleZero testnet?

-How do I get support after I join testnet-beta?
+How do I get support after I join testnet?

-- For early testnet-beta users the DoubleZero Foundation has established a community Slack channel to collaborate, ask questions and report findings.
-Later on we expect the DoubleZero Foundation will also provide a communication channel like Discord to collaborate with testnet-beta and mainnet-beta users.
+- For testnet users DoubleZero Foundation has established a community Slack channel to collaborate, ask questions and report findings.
+Later on we expect there will be a communication channel like Discord to collaborate with testnet and mainnet-beta users.

 Who are the existing network contributors supporting DoubleZero’s physical network?

-- For testnet-beta, Jump Trading is the primary contributor of network bandwidth.
+- For testnet, Jump Trading is the primary contributor.

 What

-- Once enabled, the DoubleZero testnet-beta FPGA implementation will provide transaction deduplication and signature verification of UDP traffic (not QUIC).
+- Once enabled, the DoubleZero FPGA implementation will provide transaction deduplication and signature verification of UDP traffic (not QUIC), also referred to as the "edge filtration" feature of the network.
 We are actively working on a solution that balances the benefits of QUIC with the benefits of spam prevention.

-Which validator clients have been tested on DoubleZero testnet-beta?
+Which validator clients have been tested on DoubleZero testnet?

 - Latest versions of Agave >=